Events in 2019/2020

 [Please note that this event will take place in the Conservative Club, Long Street]

-In 1888 Gertrude Jekyll wrote a short but seminal article in The Garden in which she urged the readers to “remember that in a garden we are painting a picture”.
-As an accomplished watercolour artist Miss Jekyll was familiar with the principles of using colours, but she felt that in gardens these principles “had been greatly neglected”.
-We shall learn how garden design evolved and how works of art reflected the development of contemporary ideas.
+In 1888 Gertrude Jekyll wrote a short but seminal article in The Garden in which she urged the readers to “remember that in a garden we are painting a picture".
+But nature can be a fickle pallette; we shall learn how garden design has evolved.

 Timothy Walker was Director of the Oxford University Botanic Garden from 1988 to 2014, during which time he gave many lectures.
 Since 2014 he has been a college lecturer and tutor at Somerville College Oxford.
 He says: “Botanic gardens are often described as living museums, and garden curators lecture about them in the same way as museum curators talk about their collections.
 Gardens are often thought of as a place where science and art meet on equal terms.
 My lectures investigate this relationship”.